DataDog/dd-trace-dotnet/docs/development/AutomaticInstrumentation.md

 #### Inheritance

+> ⚠️ Warning: This requires much more overhead because all of the types in a module must be inspected to determine if a module requires instrumentation.
+Carefully consider when to introduce this type of instrumentation.

 Virtual or normal methods in abstract classes can be instrumented, as long as they are not overridden.
 But if a class inherits and overrides those methods, then the original instrumentation won't be called.
 To make sure the child classes methods are instrumented, another property needs to be added specifying `Datadog.Trace.ClrProfiler.IntegrationType` as `IntegrationType.Derived`, but the same integration can be used since the methods will have the same signature.
 Example:

 ```csharp